 For years, stablecoins occupied an odd place in finance: too large to dismiss, too novel to fit comfortably into existing law, and too often treated as a crypto-side curiosity rather than a serious policy file.
 Canada is now moving beyond that ambiguity.
 The federal government has proposed a dedicated framework for fiat-backed stablecoins through Budget 2025 and Bill C-15, with the Department of Finance explicitly aiming to make such instruments safer to hold and use in Canada through reserve, redemption, governance and security requirements.
 At the same time, OSFI has confirmed that its targeted fast-track approvals framework for certain new entrants is due to launch in June 2026.
 These are not marginal adjustments.
 They suggest that Ottawa and the federal regulatory apparatus are beginning, however cautiously, to treat digital money as part of the country’s financial infrastructure.
 (Canada)

-That matters enormously for the Canadian Lenders Association (CLA) community.
-Stablecoins are still often discussed as though they concern only exchanges, traders and the more excitable corners of fintech.
-That is a mistake.
-Their real importance lies not in speculative enthusiasm but in function.
-Properly regulated stablecoins have the potential to become both a new financial asset and a new form of financial plumbing.
-For lenders, those are two very different, but equally significant, developments.
-One changes what can be lent against.
-The other changes how money can move.
+That matters for the Canadian Lenders Association (CLA) community.
+Stablecoins are still too often discussed as if they matter only to exchanges, traders, and the more speculative edges of fintech.
+That misses the point.
+Their significance lies in what they may do, not in the hype that has surrounded them.
+Properly regulated stablecoins could become both a new asset class and a new set of payment rails.
+For lenders, those are two distinct but equally important developments.
+One could change what can be used as collateral.
+The other could change how funds move.

 For the CLA community, the implications are substantial.
 Stablecoins may eventually support new forms of secured lending, liquidity lines, treasury-backed credit products, short-duration credit facilities and digital collateral management.
 They could prove especially relevant in environments where speed, verifiability, programmability and transparency are commercially valuable.
 In time, lenders may not only finance the acquisition of traditional assets; they may also lend against regulated digital stores of value held in wallets, platforms or custody arrangements that can be monitored and managed in real time.
 That is not a trivial shift.
 It means stablecoins may enter lending not just as a payment medium, but as an asset class embedded in the balance-sheet logic of credit.